SAP/cloud-security-services-integration-library/samples/spring-security-cas/README.md

 1. Open the `/src/main/resources/application.yml` file and configure the `issuer_uri` with the `url`.
 In case of xsuaa service instance, you have to enhance the url by `/oauth/token`.
 Save the file changes.
 1. Open the `localEnvironmentSetup.sh` file and update the values for `clientid` and `clientsecret` accordingly.
 Save the file changes.

-> Note: The url of the Authorization Decision Controller (`OPA_URL`) is configured as system environment variable or as part of [application.yml](src/main/resources/application.yml) in case of Spring applications.
+> Note: The url of the Authorization Decision Controller (`ADC_URL`) is configured as system environment variable or as part of [application.yml](src/main/resources/application.yml) in case of Spring applications.
-In this sample, if `OPA_URL` is not configured `http://localhost:8181` is taken as default, which points to the [opa docker container](docker-compose.yaml).
+In this sample, if `ADC_URL` is not configured `http://localhost:8181` is taken as default, which points to the [opa docker container](docker-compose.yaml).

 ## Start application locally
 ```